Pictogrammers/Components/src/pg/inputPixelEditor/README.md

 - `width` - Image width.
 - `height` - Image width.
-- `transparent` - Render transparent background.
+- `transparent` - Override the transparent color.
+This has no impact on the exported background.

 A complete JSON storage for a 10x10 image.